-Subsection 13.3(1) requires registrants to take reasonable steps to ensure that a proposed trade is suitable for a client before making a recommendation or accepting instructions from the client.
-To meet this suitability obligation, registrants should have indepth knowledge of all securities that they buy and sell for, or recommend to, their clients.
+Under subsection 13.3(1), the obligation to make a suitability determination applies to actions taken by a registrant for a client including opening an account for a client, purchasing, selling, depositing, exchanging or transferring securities for a client's account, and taking any other investment action for a client, or making a recommendation or accepting instructions from the client.
+To meet this suitability obligation, registrants should have in-depth knowledge of all securities that they buy and sell for, or recommend to, their clients.
 This is often referred to as the "know your product" or KYP obligation.

-Registrants should know each security well enough to understand and explain to their clients the security's risks, key features, and initial and ongoing costs and fees.
+Registrants should know each security well enough to understand and explain to their clients the security's risks, key features, and initial and engoing costs and fees.
 Having the registered firm's approval for representatives to sell a product does not mean that the product will be suitable for all clients.
-Individual registrants must still determine the suitability of each transaction for every client.
+Individual registrants must still determine the suitability of each transaction for every client. decision to take any such action.
+An investment action for a client also includes a recommendation or decision for the continued holding of securities.
+The obligation to make a suitability determination also extends to the type of account recommended to the client and therefore may evolve for as long as the client maintains an account with a registered firm.